 Joanna has been a keynote speaker at natural parenting and babywearing conferences all over the world.
 She is a founding board member of the BCIA (Baby Carrier Industry Alliance) and has worked on the ASTM sling standard which creates consumer safety specifications for baby carriers.
 Joanna is a founding board member of the international initiative for global standards for babywearing consultants, the IBCICC initiative.

 In addition to her years of working with and teaching parents, Joanna trained personally with “Die Trageshule Dresden”, Germany’s leading babywearing school from 2009-2011.
-She has trained with: Healthy Children and is a CLC.
-The United States Institute for Kangaroo Care for both Preemie and Full-term certification (CKCP).
-The Brazelton Institute in the NBO (Newborn Behavioral Observation) technique.
-Completed the Toronto Hospital for Sick Children’s Infant Mental Health Program.
-Trained personally with Dr. Karl Heinz Brisch in B.A.S.E.® – Babywatching Against Aggression and Anxiety, for Sensitivity and Empathy.
+She has trained with the Healthy Children Project as a Certified Lactation Counselor (CLC), The United States Institute for Kangaroo Care for both Preemie and Full-Term certification (CKCP), The Brazelton Institute in the NBO (Newborn Behavioral Observation) technique, completed the Toronto Hospital for Sick Children’s Infant Mental Health Program, and trained personally with Dr. Karl Heinz Brisch in B.A.S.E.® – Babywatching Against Aggression and Anxiety, for Sensitivity and Empathy.
 All of this builds on her formal education around person-centered communication.

 Learn more at www.cbws.org or follow the conversation on Facebook, Instagram, or in their Facebook Neighborhood, or sign-up to receive a free handy guide to babywearing which describes the different infant carrier types as well as where to look for help getting started with the carriers you already own.